KrisRz/React-contact-form/README.md

 The project is ready for:

-1. Email Service Integration:
+1. Authentication Integration:
-   - SendGrid
+   - NextAuth.js
-   - Nodemailer
+   - JWT
-   - AWS SES
+   - OAuth providers

 2. Database Integration:
    - MongoDB